Join our Climbing Teams!

 Lead Climbing

-It is climbing on longer walls, without a fixed rope.
-As the climber goes up, they slide the rope into safety equipment connected to the wall.
+Climbing on longer walls without a fixed rope system.
+The climber and belayer tied into separate ends of the rope.
+As the climber ascends, they clip the rope into draws (safety equipment connected to the wall) throughout the route.

 Top Rope

-It is a type of climbing on longer walls using a fixed rope.
-The rope runs from the belayer at the bottom of the direction to an anchor system at the top and backs down to the climber.
+Climbing on longer walls using a fixed rope.
+The rope runs from the “belayer” (person holding the rope for the climber) at the bottom to an anchor system at the top and backs down to the climber.

 Auto Belay